Working with Fonts and Font Properties

 styles.css

-font-family sets the font and fallbacks.
+font-family defines the typeface and fallbacks.

 font-size controls text size in px, em, or rem.